You’ve probably been there before.

 Checked said out of hospital after second abdominal surgery.

-Checked myself out of hospital after a severe chest infection.
+Checked myself out of hospital during a severe chest infection.

-“Ah… please, doctor, I need my own bed to recover because it truly is the only place I recover, and it so happens to be the best bed I have ever slept in.
-Plus, the noise and the lights on the hospital ward keep me awake all night which means one cranky Willeke in the morning).”
+“Please, doctor, I need my own bed to recover because it truly is the only place I recover, and it so happens to be the best bed I have ever slept in.
+Plus, the noise and the lights on the hospital ward keep me awake all night which means one cranky Willeke in the morning.”

 Despite a counselling diploma with merit and other psychological teachings, I refuse to sit down with myself and stomp some decent therapy time in that rebellious mind.
 I simply put it down to some sort of psychological fight or flight deal, just so I can get out of there in less than five minutes.